Judge Terminology

 - USC: Unsporting Conduct.
 A category of infractions that includes USC - Minor, USC - Major, IDaW, and B&W. See the IPG for more details.

 - VC: Verification Committee.
-A group of judges involved in the L3 process.
-No longer exists under Judge Academy.
+A group of judges under the old judge program involved in the L3 process.

 - VJ: Venser's Journal.
 A defunct website that hosted old versions of the rules and policy documents.
 Replaced by Academy Ruins.